 S. No. Name of issuing Authority Amount of fine Nature of Non- compliance Reason/ Justification for non-compliance 1.
-BSE Limited and National Stock Exchange of India Limited ₹3,24,500/- (including GST) each Non-compliance with the requirements of Regulation 17(1) of SEBI LODR in respect of non- appointment of requisite number of Independent Directors on the Board of the Company for the period from November 05, 2018 to March 31, 2019 Association, the powers to appoint Directors (including Independent Director) in the Company vests with the President of India.
-Accordingly, the matter regarding appointment of Independent 2.
-BSE Limited and National Stock Exchange of India Limited ₹ 10,000/- (excluding GST) each Delay in furnishing prior intimation about the meeting of Board of Directors held on March 15, 2019 to consider the proposal for raising of funds through issue of "GOI Fully Serviced Bonds" and "External Commercial Borrowings (ECB)" through "GOI Fully Serviced Bonds" from Ministry of Power was received on March 12, 2019.
+BSE Limited and National Stock Exchange of India Limited ₹3,24,500/- (including GST) each Association, the powers to appoint Directors (including Independent Director) in the Company vests with the President of India.
+Accordingly, the matter regarding appointment of Independent Directors is being regularly pursued 2.
+BSE Limited and National Stock Exchange of India Limited ₹ 10,000/- (excluding GST) each through "GOI Fully Serviced Bonds" from Ministry of Power was received on March 12, 2019.
 The bonds were to be raised by end of March, 2019.